Learning how to paint a painting opens the door to creativity with endless possibilities.

 Allow each painting to teach you something new, and celebrate the privilege of expressing your vision.

-You can paint anything from flowers to butterflies, giraffes and ocean by practicing the step-by-step 'Painting Tutorials' on the menu.
+You can paint anything from flowers to butterflies, giraffes and ocean by practicing the step-by-step tutorials.